majakochanowska/Post-Popup/README.md

 # Post Popup
 Popup that displays content of Custom Post Type "Popup".
-Requires ACF PRO plugin.
+Requires ACF plugin.

 On "close" button click the popup gets hidden for 30 days, unless the content of popup is changed earlier.